Skip to content

 After four critically acclaimed seasons, Amazon’s “Mozart in the Jungle” is no more….
 Composer Jennifer Higdon wins $100,000 Nemmers Prize….
 A new economic impact study shows that the Boston Symphony is pumping huge amounts into the local economy….
 British orchestra

-pacificsymphony April 30, 2018April 26, 2018 classical music No Comments Read more
+pacificsymphony April 30, 2018April 26, 2018 Classical Music No Comments Read more

 Mussorgsky: ‘Pictures at an Exhibition’ sans Ravel